AppDaddy-Software-Solutions-Inc/framework-markup-language/README.md

 To learn more about what FML can do for you or your company and get started building applications, visit [**fml.dev**](https://fml.dev/)

-For a language overview of FML and templating applications, check out the [**Language Documentation**](https://github.com/AppDaddy-Software-Solutions-Inc/Flutter-Markup-Language/wiki/Home)
+For a full language overview of FML and templating applications, check out the [**Language Documentation**](https://github.com/AppDaddy-Software-Solutions-Inc/Flutter-Markup-Language/wiki/Home)

-To try out functional demonstrations of all the widgets see our [**Examples**](https://fml.dev/#/assets/templates/examples/examples.xml)
+You can see functional demonstrations of all the [**Widget Examples**](https://fml.dev/#/assets/templates/examples/examples.xml)

+Finally if you want to dive in, begin with our [**Quick Start Guide**](https://github.com/AppDaddy-Software-Solutions-Inc/Flutter-Markup-Language/wiki/Quick-Start-Guide)